Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

-- This season Peoples-Jones has 28 receptions (on 49 targets) for a team-high 483 receiving yards (32.2 per game) and three touchdowns.
+- Peoples-Jones' 483 receiving yards (32.2 per game) are the best mark amongst the Browns.
+He's been targeted 49 times, and has 28 receptions and three touchdowns.

-- Peoples-Jones has been the target of 49 of his team's 458 passing attempts this season, or 10.7% of the target share.

-- Peoples-Jones (two red zone targets) has been the recipient of 4.0% of his team's 50 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Peoples-Jones' matchup with the Steelers.